How to Make a Resume for Your First Job (+ Template)

 4. Highlight volunteer work and extracurricular activities.

-As you fill in this section, refer back to the list you created in Step 2.
-You don’t have to include everything; instead, focus on your experiences that align with terms that appear higher up in the job description, or those listed as required rather than preferred.
+As you complete this section, refer back to the list you created in Step 2.
+You don’t have to include everything; instead, focus on your experiences that align with terms that appear higher up in the job description or those listed as required rather than preferred.

 5. List your technical and human skills.